 The “300 Club” Raffle is open ONLY to Nevada's Legionnaires and Sons of the Legion members.

 Dan Dellinger of Vienna, Va., was elected national commander of the 2.4 million-member American Legion on Aug.
 29, 2013 in Houston, during the 95th national convention of the nation’s largest veterans organization.

+{Result}

+The “300 Club” Raffle is open ONLY to Nevada's Legionnaires and Sons of the Legion members.

+Dale Barnett of Douglasville, Ga., was elected national commander of the 2.2 million-member American Legion on Sept.
+3, 2015, in Baltimore during the 97th National Convention of America's largest veterans organization.